Security Media Publishing Limited

 4.2 Where the Advertiser wishes to cancel an Order (or part thereof), it shall give the Publisher:

-(a) where an Advertisement attracts a discounted rate Charge not less than twenty eight (28) Working Days written notice is required;
+(a) where an Advertisement attracts a discounted rate Charge not less than twenty eight (28) Working Days written notice is required and if any part of the contract has been delivered, cancellation charges amounting to the full invoiced amount will apply.
+(See 4.3)

 (b)where the Advertiser is an Agency, and provided that sufficient evidence is adduced, it may cancel an Order or any part thereof in the event of death of the Advertiser on three (3) Working Days written notice; and